ldn-softdev/jtc/User Guide.md

 ```
 Now it worked!

-Actually the whole cli could have been quoted like this:
+Actually, the whole cli could have been quoted like this:
 ```
 bash $ <ab.json jtc -w'<children>l:[:]' -j | jtc -w[:] -eu 'sed -E "s/(...).*/\1/"<<<{};'
 [